 My name is Louis A. Scott.
 I grew up in Southern, California in a household burdened with domestic violence, sexual abuse, and criminal behavior which was a part of everyday life.
 What most people would consider unsafe living conditions, became a way of life for me.

 From the age of seven years old, I saw my father kill a man in front of me, leaving me petrified of him and my mother was engaged in prostitution.
 Murder, prostitution and crime were more normal to me than playing with Tonka trucks and video games.
 It was inevitable that I would make a series of bad decisions that led me to become a pimp.
 It was a period of my life that I regret tremendously.
 As a result of my actions, I was prosecuted and sentenced to 229 years-to-life for a high profile pimping and pandering case and other related offenses.

 I have been incarcerated since 1996 and I am not the same person I was when I was convicted of these crimes.
 I understand the factors in my life that led me to engage in criminal behavior.
 Learning to cope with difficult emotions while learning from them rather than reacting to them are traits I have grown to appreciate .
-I participated in Restorative Justice circles for years, now I facilitate circles and lead a large group of men who are trying to better themselves.
+I participated in Restorative Justice circles for years, now I facilitate circles and lead large groups of men who are trying to better themselves.
 I completed various educational programs and gained knowledge on how to be a journalist, reporting on important stories from behind bars.